gustavocordeiro23/deeprank-core/docs/installation.md

 Before installing deeprankcore you need to install:

- * [reduce](https://github.com/rlabduke/reduce): follow the instructions in the README of the reduce repository.
-    * **How to build it without sudo privileges on a Linux machine**.
-After having run `make` in the reduce/ root directory, go to reduce/reduce_src/Makefile and modify `/usr/local/` to a folder in your home directory, such as `/home/user_name/apps`.
-Note that such a folder needs to be added to the PATH in the `.bashrc` file.
-Then run `make install` from reduce/.
  * [msms](https://ssbio.readthedocs.io/en/latest/instructions/msms.html): `conda install -c bioconda msms`. *For MacOS with M1 chip users*: you can follow [these instructions](https://ssbio.readthedocs.io/en/latest/instructions/msms.html).
  * [dssp](https://swift.cmbi.umcn.nl/gv/dssp/): `sudo apt-get install dssp`
     * See [DSSP docs](https://ssbio.readthedocs.io/en/latest/instructions/dssp.html) for installing it on Mac OSX